madhavlab/madhavlab.github.io/index.md

 # **Welcome to the Machine Analysis of Data for Human Audition and Visualization Lab**
-Our group’s research interests lie at the intersection of the theory and application of machine learning - with a focus on applications in audio and speech processing, and Physics (generative learning and Monte Carlo).
+Our group’s research interests lie at the intersection of the theory and application of machine learning - with a focus on applications in audio and speech processing, and Physics.
 With a strong interest in the mathematical fundamentals and a passion for real-world application, our group aims on being at the forefront of the field, by carrying out impactful research in the areas of deep learning, machine learning and speech processing, guided by application contexts derived from real-world use.